 "Natasha, Pierre & The Great Comet of 1812" (shortened to "The Great Comet") premiered in New York at Ars Nova Theatre Off-Broadway in 2012, and moved first to a tent in the Meatpacking District of Manhattan in May 2013, and then the tented production moved to a vacant lot in the Times Square theatre district later in 2013.
 In 2015 the show was restaged at American Repertory Theatre in Boston, expanding the show's signature intimate staging to a traditional proscenium-style theatre.

 Josh Groban played his final performance as Pierre on 7/2.
-Beginning 7/11, original "Hamilton" cast member Okieriete Onaodowan assumes the role.
-Composer Dave Malloy plays the role 7/3 - 7/9.
+Beginning 7/11, original "Hamilton" cast member Okieriete Onaodowan assumed the role.
+Onaodowan will appear through 8/13.

 The cast of "The Great Comet" is headed by former "Hamilton" cast member Okieriete Onaodowan as Pierre.
 He is joined by Denee Benton, who is making her Broadway debut.
 Benton is reprising the role of Natasha that she played in the previous engagement of the musical at the American Repertory Theater in Cambridge.